Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have shown how superconducting atomic contacts allow probing the physics of cQED when varying the photon number $n$ in the cavity.
 With contacts detuned from the cavity by 5.63~GHz to 0.11~GHz, we could explore situations with $n_{\rm crit}$ from 0.4 to 1140, while $n$ was varied from 0 to 250.
 The evolution of the position of the clouds corresponding to the states of the system illustrate how the cavity is rendered non-linear by its coupling to the Andreev qubit.
 This effect is also well seen in experiments in which a 2-tone spectroscopy is performed in presence of an additional tone at a frequency close to that of the cavity (DDROP measurements).
 We observe strong changes in the transition rates between the states of the Andreev qubit.
 We have extended the existing theories, which were limited to $n \ll n_{\rm crit}$, to account for the data.
 A systematic analysis of how the different operators that affect the bare qubit change the rates between the dressed states reveals a great variety of processes, which involve the baths coupled to the qubit and to the cavity at various frequencies (see Fig.~\ref{rates_renorm}).
 In the experiment, the rates are inferred from 1-s-long measurements of the quadratures $I(t)$ and $Q(t)$ in presence of photons in the cavity.
 By investigating the effect of data filtering, we found that this analysis does not always allow extracting reliable information.
 Still, general effects predicted by theory could be recognized, essentially the dressed Purcell effect and its thermal counterpart, dressed relaxation and dressed dephasing.
 The rates at low $n$ are well accounted for by the combination of emission and absorption of photons (Purcell effect) and of phonons, although the amplitude of this last term is found more that one order of magnitude larger than in wires.
 No theory predicts how parity jumps should depend of the photon number; the experiments show that this dependence is weak.
+A conclusion of this work is that, when measuring a strongly anharmonic qubit, like the Andreev qubit, the scale for the modification of its dynamics when coupled to a cavity is the photon number $n_{\rm crit}$.
+In a continuous measurement meant at extracting the transition rates, one can ensure that $n \ll n_{\rm crit}$ when the positions of the clouds in the $(I,Q)$ plane change linearly with measurement power.
+In a pulsed measurement, the measurement time being set much smaller than the inverse of the highest transition rate, increasing the power only becomes detrimental when the rates of the processes shown in Fig.~\ref{rates_renorm}(c,d,e) start to be significant.
+The others, which generally dominate, decay with power if the noise spectrum does not present any singularity.

 {\thesection.\arabic{figure}}